Employment Act 2008: Sections 15-18, employment agencies

 The Employment Agency Standards Inspectorate is the small unit, a sub-division of the Department of Business, Innovation and Skills, which is charged with monitoring and enforcing standards for over 1.3m agency workers.
 These standards are found in the Employment Agencies Act 1973 and the Conduct of Employment Agencies and Businesses Regulations 2003 (SI 2003/3319), and include things like penalties for false advertising of jobs, prohibitions on strike breaking and extra sanctions for failing to give agency workers their statutory rights.
 Section 15 now makes offences triable in the Crown or magistrates' court.
 EASI has additional inspection powers, and if a Scottish partnership is the employer who fails to comply with the relevant standards then the partners will be personally liable.
 Section 18 requires that Inland Revenue officers enforcing the minimum wage and EASI inspectors work together.

 Section 19, union member expulsion

 Section 19 amends trade union membership law in line with the decision by the European Court of Human Rights in ASLEF v United Kingdom.
-This decided that members of the quasi-fascist British National Party could lawfully be expelled from membership of a trade union, and that it did not breach the right to freedom of association under Art 11 ECHR.
+This decided that members of the quasi-fascist British National Party could lawfully be expelled from membership of a trade union, and that it did not breach the right to freedom of association under Article 11 of the European Convention on Human Rights.

+Reception

+The leader of the BNP, Nick Griffin, described the safeguards for unions to expel members due to their membership of a political party as "totalitarian".

+Conservative MP, Jonathan Djanogly, described the legislation as returning the United Kingdom to the "dark days of the 1970s".